-Getting the right location for your hospitality business – hotel or restaurant or events spaces or just the office to run operations from – is key.
-Hotels require premises with space enough to have enough rooms, to have special facilities to offer guests.
+Getting the right location for your hotel, restaurant, or events space, or just the office to run operations from, is key.
+Hotels require premises with space enough to have enough rooms and special facilities to offer guests.
 Getting funding via the usual method of bank lending isn’t always an option when attempting to purchase premises, so getting a mortgage that suits your business can be tricky.

 Large expensive equipment

-Restaurants and caterers, for example, will need to purchase expensive kitchen equipment such as industrial freezers, cookers, and dishwashers, and enough front-of-house furniture for the customers expected in the case of the restaurant.
+Restaurants and caterers, for example, will need to purchase expensive kitchen equipment such as industrial freezers, cookers, and dishwashers.
+Restaurants will also need to buy enough front-of-house furniture for their expected customers.

 Many hotels now also offer gym or spa facilities, as well as the usual restaurant and bar amenities, which are expensive to buy and maintain.

 After the rush of high season, finances can be stretched tight during off-peak periods.
-The same bills and expenses have to be paid whatever time of year, so this dip can have a detrimental effect on the day-to-day running of any hospitality based business.
+The same bills and expenses have to be paid whatever time of year, so this dip can have a detrimental effect on the day-to-day running of any hospitality-based business.
 Not only that, but if you do already have some kind of funding facility in progress, you may struggle to meet any repayments during those low seasons.
-Touch can match you with a lender who understands these struggles and who can help you accordingly.

 Finding skilled workers